 It outlines the probability of these potential risks occurring so that you can make informed decisions about mitigating their likelihood of happening in the future.
 The risk assessment empowers smarter judgment calls by outlining each potential threat against a vulnerability and calculating the probability of the risk occurring.

-Let’s dive deeper into what exactly this means, and how a risk assessment works.
+Let's dive deeper into what this means and how a risk assessment works.

 What is Reviewed During a Risk Assessment?